 The City will engage local partners and fair housing experts to help promote awareness of, and broad participation in, these programs.
 The City will continue to implement, annually review, and revise, as needed, program guidelines for housing rehabilitation assistance.
-The City will target resources, as available, to expand opportunities throughout the community, including in lower-income and lower resource areas.
+The City will target resources, as available, to expand opportunities throughout the community, including in lower-income and lower resource areas that will include Environmental Justice Communities that will be identified through the EJ screening process.
 The City will also strive to build community capacity and technical know-how by connecting homeowners with local labor to carry out home rehabilitation projects.
 This assistance will be particularly targeted to neighborhoods experiencing or at severe risk of displacement and gentrification.
 The City will also commit to explore additional funding sources for rehabilitation work beyond limited CDBG funds, which provides funding for many of Oakland HCD's homeowner rehabilitation programs.